Principled Preferential Bayesian Optimization: Introduction

 \textbf{Optimistic Model-based Sequential Decision Making} Optimism in the face of uncertainty is a widely adopted design principle for model-based sequential decision making problems, such as in Bayesian optimization/reinforcement learning~\cite{wu2022bayesian,xu2023constrained,pacchiano2021towards,curi2020efficient,liu2023optimistic}.
 The optimism principle has also been applied to RLHF~\cite{wang2023rlhf} recently.
 However, as far as we know, there is no existing principled optimistic algorithm for preferential BO yet.

 \textbf{Our contributions}.
 Guided by the optimism principle, we design a preferential Bayesian optimization algorithm that enjoys information-theoretic bounds on the cumulative regret.
-Specifically, our contributions include: \begin{itemize} \item \textbf{Algorithm design.} Inspired by the recent work of the confidence set based on {optimistic maximum likelihood estimate}~\cite{liu2023optimistic} and the \emph{likelihood ratio} confidence set idea~\cite{owen1990empirical,emmenegger2023likelihood}, we construct a confidence set by only using the preference feedback.
-We then exploit the principle of optimism in the face of uncertainty to design a \textbf{P}rincipled \textbf{O}ptimistic \textbf{P}referential \textbf{B}ayesian \textbf{O}ptimization (\textbf{POP-BO}) algorithm, together with a scheme of reporting an estimated best solution. \item \textbf{Theoretical analysis.} Under some mild regularity assumptions, we prove an information-theoretic bound on the cumulative regret of {POP-BO} algorithm, which is \emph{first-of-its-kind} for preferential Bayesian optimization.
+Specifically, our contributions include: \begin{itemize} \itemsep{0.05em} \item \textbf{Algorithm design.} Inspired by the recent work of the confidence set based on {optimistic maximum likelihood estimate}~\cite{liu2023optimistic} and the \emph{likelihood ratio} confidence set idea~\cite{owen1990empirical,emmenegger2023likelihood}, we construct a confidence set by only using the preference feedback.
+We then exploit the principle of optimism in the face of uncertainty to design a \textbf{P}rincipled \textbf{O}ptimistic \textbf{P}referential \textbf{B}ayesian \textbf{O}ptimization (\textbf{POP-BO}) algorithm, together with a scheme of reporting an estimated best solution. \item \textbf{Theoretical analysis.} Under some mild regularity assumptions, we prove an information-theoretic bound on the cumulative regret of {POP-BO} algorithm, which is \emph{first-of-its-kind}~\footnote{\cite{mehta2023kernelized} provides a bound on the partial cumulative regret, which only captures the suboptimality of one point in each compared duel.
+We consider stronger total cumulative regret over both points in the compared duel.
+See Appendix~\ref{sec:add_contri} for a detailed discussion.} for preferential Bayesian optimization.
 This is significant since previous information-theoretic regret bounds typically assume the direct scalar evaluations of black-box functions~\cite{srinivas2012information} while the recent generic theoretical results for RLHF typically rely on Eluder dimension, which is not well understood for RKHS. \item \textbf{Efficient computations.} The optimistic algorithm needs to solve bi-level optimization problems with the inner variable in an infinite-dimensional function space.
 We leverage the \emph{representer theorem}~\cite{scholkopf2001generalized} to reduce the inner optimization problem to finite-dimensional space, which turns out to be tractable via convex optimization.
-This further allows efficient grid-free optimization.
+This further allows efficient grid-free joint optimization.